kujukuju/KodaBoxJai/README.md

 ## KodaBoxJai

-This is a somewhat experimental library that wraps box2d in more simple to use functions **and proabbly slightly reduces performance**.
+This is a somewhat experimental library that wraps box2d in more simple to use functions **and probably slightly reduces performance**.

 This library keeps track of all bodies and updates bodies based on their modified values.